tytydraco/yessleep/out/God_save_me.md

 I am shaking.
 I feel like throwing up.
 All I can think of right now as I update this draft, as I type as fast as I can, knowing, feeling, that I’m going to die–all I can think of is my mother patting me on the head as a 5 year old.
 I’m thinking of the state of delirious joy I was in this morning, thinking I had an easy job before reading the email.

 I can hear footsteps behind me.
-I feel like calling opening the door would solve my issues, would take away my fear.
+I feel like opening the door would solve my issues, would take away my fear.
 God, save me.